Read or buy our book, Build: Elements of an Effective Software Organization →

 We also show a list of people with whom you collaborate the most.
 For individuals, this is interesting to know, and for managers a chance to ask for feedback from the people who know your work the best.

-Explicit non-goals of Developer Overview
+Explicit non-goals of developer overview

 There is a lot of data that we could bring to this view, but have explicitly decided not to.
 Here are some guiding principles on what we don’t want to do: